Clinical incident management guideline

 1. Purpose

-This Guideline provides recommendations regarding best practice for clinical incident management.
+This Guideline provides direction regarding best practice for clinical incident management.

 2. Scope